mSharifHub/youtubeClone/README.md

 ## Youtube Clone Development Branch

-**The current application is to be deployed using docker.
-Currently, to run the application, all the dependencies needs to be installed, and .env content for front end and backend is required.
-The backend also needs google client id and secret.
-Therefore, the application can not preview locally without the above.
-Till the application demo is deploy on cloud, I can show a preview while running locally.**
+**The current application is not yet deployable, Check the links below for previews**

 ## **Application Stack**